mathias-ammon/tessif-phd/docs/source/getting_started/introduction.rst

 Purpose
 *******
-There are numerous free open source energy supply system simulation frameworks available today that are written in python:
+There are numerous free and open-source energy supply system modelling frameworks available today that are written in python:

    - pypsa (`homepage <https://pypsa.org/>`_ , `code_repository <https://github.com/PyPSA/PyPSA>`_, `paper <http://openresearchsoftware.metajnl.com/articles/10.5334/jors.188/galley/289/download/>`_)
    - oemof (`homepage <https://oemof.org/>`__, `code_repositories <https://github.com/oemof>`_, `paper <https://www.preprints.org/manuscript/201706.0093/v2/download>`__)
    - | urbs (`reference page <https://wiki.openmod-initiative.org/wiki/URBS>`_, `code_repository <https://github.com/tum-ens/urbs>`__, `paper <http://dx.doi.org/10.1016/j.esr.2020.100486>`__)
      | rivus (`code_repository <https://github.com/tum-ens/rivus>`__, `presentation <http://mediatum.ub.tum.de/doc/1296524/6085207224.pdf>`_)

-These modeling frameworks allow the virtual simulation and modeling of energy supply systems.
+These modeling frameworks allow virtually modelling energy supply systems.
 Each framework is or was under development by different organisations or groups of people.
 During the major concept phase of these tools there was little to no coordination between developers.
 Leading to various potentially redundant functionalities as well as data parsing overhead when trying to solve the same problem using different tools.
 To counteract this the `open_MODEX <https://reiner-lemoine-institut.de/open_modex/>`_ project was initiated with the goal to find and utilize potential `synergies <https://www.isea.rwth-aachen.de/cms/ISEA/Die-Organisationseinheit/Neuigkeiten/~xexj/open-MODEX-Open-Source-Forschungsprojek/>`_.
 While this will help researchers to find out which tool or even which set of tools might be best for which task it somewhat fails to address the core issues when trying to use more than just one of these tools:

    1. No common data input:

-      Each framework uses its own model(s) expecting specifically tailored datasets.
-This of course stems from the fact that each model specialises in different aspects of energy supply system simulation.
+      Each framework uses its own energy system model(s) expecting specifically tailored datasets.
+This of course stems from the fact that each software tool specialises in different aspects of energy supply system modelling.

    2. No common data output: